MikeLynagh/Atlantec-AI-Challenge/README.md

 ## Can I use other tools or LLMs?

 Of course!
+You are free to use any services that you wish during the hackathon.

-This is a hackathon after all.
-The information above is just a starting point.
+The information here is just a simple guide to act as a starting point if needed.

 There are other tools for running models locally, some of the better-known ones are: